Pipelines

 The output of query pipelines matches the output of the last component.
 However, it must be one of the following data classes:

-• List of Answer objects, including the following subclasses:
+objects, including the following subclasses:- List of

-• List of GeneratedAnswer objects (usually RAG pipelines or pipelines that use large language models to generate answers)
+objects (usually RAG pipelines or pipelines that use large language models to generate answers)

 The output can be a list of documents, a list of answers, or both.
 Ensure the last component in your pipeline produces one or both of these outputs.
-For example, you may need to add an AnswerBuilder after a Generator to produce a list of GeneratedAnswerobjects.
-For more information, see Pipeline Components.
-To learn more about data classes, see Haystack data classes.
+For example, you may need to add an AnswerBuilder

-In Pipeline Builder, to finalize the pipeline with the correct output, drag the Output component onto the canvas and connect it to the components that produce the documents or answers you want to include:
+component onto the canvas and connect it to the components that produce the documents or answers you want to include:

 When working in the YAML editor, you must explicitly specify the outputs and the components that provide them: